Make better textures for games, 'Power of two' & proper image dimensions

 Ignoring the power of two rule has a number of knock-on effects for texture making, one of which relates directly to image quality.
 Because a game engine has to physically adjust the size and dimensions of incorrectly proportioned image it degrades the fidelity of the image itself, so fine details - the freckles on a character models skin, or the pattern of fabric on a piece of furniture - become blurred, pixilated or have some other visual artifacts appear due to the resize process having to extrapolating the necessary data from what's available.
 For example, an image that's 239x216 (51,624 pixels) is missing the additional 13,912 pixels that would make it a correctly proportioned 256x256 image (65,536 pixels).
 As this 'extra' data has to come from somewhere, the engine looks at what's available and then 'interpolates' as best it can, essentially it's making stuff up so it can fill the gaps; the blurring is the direct result of additional pixels created by the process, filling in the missing data.

-Close up shows pixilation issues due to image resizing by the game engine - note additional distortion pulling the "3" out of shape compared to the original
+On the right a close-up shows increased pixelation issues due to the image being re-sized by the game engine resulting in additional artifacts and aberrations which distort the "3" (when compared to the original below)

 This then leads the texture artist to think there's a problem with the format being used, exacerbated when using a 'lossy' formats like JPEG, or that there's a problem with the game engine and technology, when that fact it's neither and instead a matter of not knowing about proper texture proportions.